Jacastro619/my-portfolio/README.md

 ---

 - Project Links (In project section): Here you will see images of my completed projects and some placeholders for future projects.
 You may click on a completed project of interest and it will direct you to that deployed project.
-At the moment there is only a few projects that are completed with a working link.
-However, as more projects are completed, they will be added to the portfolio.
+As more projects are completed, they will be added to the portfolio.

 ![project section screenshot](./assets/images/projects-screenshot.JPG)